 The Memorandum of Understanding on the Conservation and Management of Marine Turtles and their Habitats of the Indian Ocean and South-East Asia (IOSEA Marine Turtle MOU) and its associated Conservation and Management Plan (CMP) were developed over a series of intergovernmental negotiation sessions held in Perth, Australia (October 1999), Kuantan, Malaysia (July 2000), and Manila, Philippines (June 2001).

 The MOU was concluded under CMS auspices and became effective on 1 September 2001.
 After the Signatory States held their first meeting in Bangkok in January 2003, a secretariat was established in April 2003, supported through voluntary funding, to coordinate activities under the MOU.
-The Secretariat is situated in Bangkok, Thailand, and is co-located with the UNEP Regional Office for Asia and the Pacific (UNEP/ROAP) at the following address:

 The ultimate aim of the IOSEA agreement is to maintain and recover marine turtle populations by promoting cooperation among Governments and other organizations that share this common objective.
 Recognizing that marine turtles have a myriad of socio-economic values, the agreement seeks to assure that any consumptive or non-consumptive use of turtles for the benefit of human beings is sustainable well into the future.